Submitty/submitty.github.io/_docs/student/team_assignments.md

 ### Locked Teams

-The instructor can at any time lock the teams.
+Your instructor can at any time lock the teams.
 The manage team button will then change to a view team button.
 Once that happens, you will be unable to change your team.

 ![](/images/team_manage_2.png)